 How we’re doing

-In 2017, 13.2% of our NSW public sector workforce identified as being from a racial, ethnic, or ethno-religious minority group, and 18.4% speaking a first language other than English1.
-This closely aligns to that of the employed population of NSW which is estimated at 16.3% based on NSW employed person’s country of birth 2.
+In 2018, an estimated 12.4% of the NSW public sector workforce identified as being from a racial, ethnic, or ethno-religious minority group, and 18.1% identified as speaking a first language other than English1.

-Employees from culturally and linguistically diverse backgrounds reported more positive perceptions of their workplace across key measures in the 2017 People Matter Employee Survey than the broader workforce.
-Employees who spoke a language other than English at home reported:
+Employees from culturally and linguistically diverse backgrounds reported a more positive perception of their workplace in the 2018 People Matter Employee Survey than the wider public sector workforce.
+Employees who spoke a language other than English at home reported an engagement score of 69% in 2018, compared with a score of 65% for the rest of the public sector3.

 2ABS Census of Population and Housing 2011